Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 - julia

-:exclamation: Julia :exclamation: programs  need at least  version Version 0.6.2 (stable version in March 2018; note that the version packaged with  Ubuntu 17-10  is older).
+:exclamation: Julia :exclamation: since 2018-10-08 programs  need at least  version Version 1.1 (stable version in 2018-10); note that all programs needed adaptation when moving to this version, and will not run with former ones.

+Note also that the version packaged with  Ubuntu 18-04  is older.
 Install the stable version from [here](https://julialang.org).
 Note also that Julia is evolving, and it is possible that the codes need some adaptation to run with later versions of the language.